|Nutritional Guidelines (per serving)|

 Slowly cooking Belgian endives in a bit of butter and lemon juice transforms these otherwise crispy bitter leaves into tender, luscious, almost sweet bundles.
 It's kitchen alchemy at its finest.
 These endives are fabulous alongside a classic roast chicken or with broiled fish.

-Put a large, heavy frying pan, saute pan, or pot over medium-low heat.
+Put a large, heavy frying pan, sauté pan, or pot over medium-low heat.
 Whatever vessel you choose should have a tight-fitting lid.
 When the pan is hot, add the butter.

 Cover the pan.
 You want a nice, tight fit with the lid.
 If steam is escaping, lay a piece of foil over the pan and then put on the lid.
 Or, cut a piece of parchment paper to fit in the pan directly over the endives and then cover the pan (feel free to do this even with a tight-fitting lid; it helps the endives brown evenly).

-Method 2: If your stove is uneven or you need the burner space for the rest of the meal, you can put the pan in a 375F oven at this point and let them cook in there for 30 to 40 minutes instead of on the stove.
-This method is also more likely to result in more evenly browned endives.
+Method 2: If your stove is uneven or you need the burner space for the rest of the meal, you can put the pan in a 375 F oven (as long as it's oven-safe) at this point and let them cook in there for 30 to 40 minutes instead of on the stove.
+(This method is also more likely to result in more evenly browned endives.)